raulggonzalez/indexeddb-odba-driver/README.md

-# odba-indexeddb
+# indexeddb-odba-driver

 `ODBA` (Open Database API) is an asynchronous API for the JavaScript language that programmers can use to access data such as databases.
 The ODBA philosophy is similar to the `Node.js` API's.

-`odba-indexeddb` is the `IndexedDB` driver to use with the browsers.
+`indexeddb-odba-driver` is the `IndexedDB` driver to use with the browsers.

 The unit testing is performed using `Should.js` and `Mocha` on: